Marella Cruises fleet

 Marella cruise itinerary changes

-- Thomson Majesty (1992, former ms Royal Majesty, ms Norwegian Majesty, ms Louis Majesty), joined the fleet in 2012.
-The ship operates on year-round itinerary program with round-trip Madeira and Canary Islands cruises with departures from Tenerife and Gran Canaria.
-For summer 2018, the ship will be based in Palma Majorca.
+- Thomson Majesty (1992) joined the fleet in 2012.
+The operated year-roundtrips to Madeira and Canary Islands with departures from Tenerife and Gran Canaria.
+In 2018, the ship was sold to Mano Cruises and now operates as Princess Iris.

 - Thomson Spirit (1983, former ms Nieuw Amsterdam, ms Patriot, ms Spirit), joined the fleet in 2003.
 The ship offers year-round European itineraries - Western Mediterranean cruises from Malaga and round-trip Madeira and Canary Islands cruises with departures from Tenerife and Gran Canaria.
-In July 2017 Marella Cruises announced that it extended the time of Thomson Spirit with the fleet, sailing the ship until the end of summer 2018 due to overwhelming customer demand.
-Thomson Spirit, which was due to cruise for the final time in November 2017, was based in Palma in April 2018, before moving to Malaga in May.
-Thomson Spirit's last cruise for Marella was scheduled for October 21, 2018.
+Thomson Spirit's last cruise for Marella is scheduled for October 21, 2018.

 - Marella Discovery 2 (1995, former Legend of the Seas / Royal Caribbean and TUI Discovery 2), joined the fleet in Spring 2017.
 The ship operates Mediterranean cruises (leaving from Malaga Spain) and Canary Islands cruises (out of Tenerife to ports in Canaries, Morocco and Madeira).
-The new ship's itineraries were opened for booking on July 21, 2016.
-The inaugural cruise's ports were Barcelona, Valencia, Porto, Ibiza, Marseille.
-Following the Canary Islands repositioning in September 2017, the ship operates on Caribbean cruises out of Montego Bay Jamaica.
-For summer 2018 os homeported in Corfu Greece for roundtrips to Greek Isles, Turkey and ports in Adriatic Sea (Dalmatian Coast).
+For summer 2018 the ship is homeported in Corfu Greece for roundtrips to Greek Isles, Turkey and ports in Adriatic Sea (Dalmatian Coast).
+In winter 2019 Marella Discovery 2 offers 2 new itineraries, Secret Shores and Panama Canal Experience, both departing from Montego Bay.

-- Marella Explorer (1996, former Mein Schiff 1 and TUI Explorer) - starting operations for Thomson in 2018, the ship will operate on 7-night Western Mediterranean cruises leaving round-trip from Palma De Mallorca Spain.
-Among the ports of call are popular French Riviera cruise ports in France.
+- Marella Explorer (1996, formerly Mein Schiff 1, initially Celebrity Galaxy) started operations in 2018, with 7-day Western Mediterranean cruises leaving roundtrip from homeport Palma De Mallorca Spain and visiting popular French Riviera ports in France.

 Marella cruises to Cuba from Jamaica